thangngoc89/blog/content/sketch/part-2-the-engine.md

 # Goals of this post

-As Sketch's codebase changes rapidly, it's would be hard to document the code and explaining about each module.
+As Sketch's codebase changes rapidly, it would be hard to document the code and explain about each module.
 Instead, I'm going to walk you through building a naive version of Sketch engine.
 I hope that you can easily understand Sketch's codebase after this.

 There are several code examples in this post, they are located [here](https://github.com/thangngoc89/blog/tree/master/content/sketch/examples).